TarsCloud/TarsDocs_en/dev/tarsbenchmark/tars-guide.md

 ## Tars Case Instructions

-This is a complete example of how to use the tool to benchmark tars service.
+This is a example of how to use the tool to benchmark tars service.

 ### 1.1.
 Tars interface file